egison/egison/docs/reference/basic-syntax.rst

 ----------

 You can bind an expression to a variable by connecting them with ``:=``.
+If you want to declare it at the top level of a program, start with a ``def`` keyword.
 When defining functions, the argument variable can be placed in the left hand side of the ``:=``.

 ::